Role of Technology in Investment BankingNovember 23, 2017

 Technology spans across IB functions and underpins every deal that is made.
 When a system is unavailable, millions of dollars can be lost.
-So robust systems and infrastructure is more than important, they are fundamental to IB’s ability to operate & make profits.
+So robust systems and infrastructure are more than important, they are fundamental to IB’s ability to operate & make profits.

 Another challenge is the evolving regulatory burden of the financial sector.
 Technology has to do more than keeping up; it has to drive the changes and developments necessary to keep IB’s ahead of the competition.

 IB’s rely on advanced technologies in the front office to enable high-speed and high-frequency trading.
 Until now, the upfront benefits from this activity have been so enormous that the complexity and inefficiency of post-trade processes and systems have often been overlooked.